LemonFountainPerson/The-Lemon-Engine/Documentation.md

 	double xPosRight;
 	double yPosTop;

-	int xSize;
+	unsigned int xSize;
-	int ySize;
+	unsigned int ySize;

+	double forwardVelocity;
 	double yVelocity;
 	double xVelocity;

 	double PhysicsXVelocity;
 	double PhysicsYVelocity;

 	SolidType solid;
-	int crouch;

-	int xFlip;
-	int yFlip;
+	CollideType collideMode;

 	double direction;

-	int spriteXOffset;
-	int spriteYOffset;
+	short xFlip;
+	short yFlip;
+	short crouch;

+	float friction;
 };

 struct displayData
 {
-	RenderMode RenderModeOverride;

 	int currentSprite;
 	struct sprite *spriteBuffer;

 	struct spriteSet *spriteSetSource;

+	RenderMode RenderModeOverride;
+	int spriteXOffset;
+	int spriteYOffset;
+	int pixelXOffset;
+	int pixelYOffset;

+	short currentAnimation;
+	int animationTick;
+	short animationLoopCount;

+	struct animationFrame *frameBuffer;
+	struct animation *animationBuffer;
 };
 ```

-The screen of the engine is comprised of a struct called a RenderFrame that contains a pointer to the Uint32_t pixel data of the frame, and the screen's intended
+The screen of the engine is comprised of a struct called a RenderFrame that contains a pointer to the Uint32_t pixel data of the frame, and the
-width and height.
+screen's intended width and height.
 This frame is used by the drawing routines as a buffer to render all items for the game's scene.
-This frame is then taken by the window
+This frame
-renderer (windows API for windows_main) and displayed to the window.
+is then taken by the window renderer (windows API for windows_main) and displayed to the window.

 # Main game loop

 For ease of use, it is unrecommended to alter the main game loop code already present.
-However if you wish to do so, keep in mind the following information.
+However if you wish to do so, keep in mind the following
+information.

 **Initialisation**

 After window and audio initialisation, game data is created using the initialiseWorld and initialisePlayer functions.
-These functions take in a PlayerData struct
+These functions take in a
-and a World struct respectively.
-They are formatted so that pointer association between the GameWorld and the Player is handled automatically, and these
+PlayerData struct and a World struct respectively.
+They are formatted so that pointer association between the GameWorld and the Player is handled
-functions can be called in any order, and will accept NULL if the respective struct has not been created/initialised yet.
-The functions each return a pointer to
+automatically, and these functions can be called in any order, and will accept NULL if the respective struct has not been created/initialised yet.
-allocated data for their respective structs.
+The functions each return a pointer to allocated data for their respective structs.

-Most functions in the engine at the higher levels will perform checks to ensure the pointers being passed to them are valid, however at lower levels of engine
+Most functions in the engine at the higher levels will perform checks to ensure the pointers being passed to them are valid, however at lower levels
-operation this may not be the case, so it is unadvised to call smaller functions such as helper functions directly without first ensuring Player and GameWorld
+of engine operation this may not be the case, so it is unadvised to call smaller functions such as helper functions directly without first ensuring
-initialisation.
+Player and GameWorld initialisation.

 **Game Loop**